sunnyguan/Capital-One-Challenge-React/README.md

 # Mew Yolk Thymes

+**NOTE**: the website has been deprecated to prevent excessive API calls; send me an email if you'd like to try it out!

 Link: [https://mewyolkthymes.netlify.app/](https://mewyolkthymes.netlify.app/)

 Mew Yolk Thymes (New York Times) is a React application built around [News API](https://newsapi.org/).
 It provides a Material UI interface for users to quickly browse through global news, filter categories through searching or toggles, as well as viewing the news stories as if it was printed in a vintage newspaper in the 1980s.